michaelrsweet/pappl/BUILD.md

     brew install libpng
     brew install libusb

-(or then download, build, and install libjpeg, libpng, and libusb from source)
+or download, build, and install libjpeg, libpng, and libusb from source.

 Building PAPPL